CodersMateusz/Simple-ToDo-List/README.md

 This is very simple ToDo List with just FrontEnd technologies.

-The application offers the ability to add and delete tasks.
+The application offers the ability to add, sort and delete tasks.

 ## Technologies used

 - HTML + CSS
 - JavaScript
 - Bootstrap classes
+- cdnjs.com - sortable

 ## Instructions